The Muscovy duck is very different from other ducks.

 The ideal dimensions would be a box two feet high and 18 inches wide and deep.
 If you have more than one Muscovy hen you might want to leave the box open at the top so they can share the space as they enjoy co-nesting.
 Read 9 Things To Know Before Keeping Ducks As Pets for more.

 As for outside of the coop, Muscovies enjoy free ranging.

 They will eat pests such as flies and ticks and are often released into pastures after the livestock to remove flies and maggots.
-They also like to dabble at the edge of ponds and stream for tasty crustaceans, plant roots, larvae and any other little goodies they can find.
+They also like to dabble at the edges of ponds and streams for tasty crustaceans, plant roots, larvae and any other little goodies they can find.

 You can expect them to eat grass too!

 They are all-around great at removing grains and seeds.